KhushiGusain/CLIStock/README.md

 # 📈 Stock Price App

 A comprehensive React Native mobile application for tracking stock prices, market trends, and financial news with sentiment analysis.
-Built with React Native CLI with Cool Usable UI
+Built with React Native CLI and featuring a custom backend for efficient API management.

-Prices are in $ as the API only provided that.
-Can be changed to RS by using standar coversion rate of 85-86

 ## ✨ Features